9 Places to Cash a Check (Including Handwritten Checks)

 PayPal

-You can then choose to pay a fee and have your money made available within minutes.
+You can then pay a fee and make your money available within minutes.
 The standard fee is 1% for payroll and government checks with a pre-printed signature and 5% for all other accepted checks, with a $5 minimum fee per check.
+You can also choose to wait 10 days to receive the funds, in which case the transaction is free.

 Checks must be a minimum of $5 and a maximum of $5,000.
 You can cash multiple checks up to $5,000 per day and $15,000 per month.